-This class traces the development of the Ideas which shape the modern mind.
-The Individual's relationship to the state, to his fellow human beings and to the universe will be explored In the works of modern philosophers.
+Students receive instruction in the development of the Ideas which shape the modern mind.
+The Individual's relationship to the state, to his/her fellow human beings and to the universe will be explored in the works of modern philosophers.